Welcome to Yeadon Sailing Club

 Rules for Sailing:

-- Sailing is currently restricted to Wednesday evenings between 6pm and 9pm and Sunday Mornings from 9am to 11am (when visitors to the Tarn are fewer).
+- From the end of August sailing will be restricted to Saturday and Sunday Mornings from 9am to 12am, with pursuit racing running between about 10-11 (when visitors to the Tarn are fewer).

 - Only 10 boats to be sailing at once using the booking system on Webcollect (This is important to be able to monitor usage and demand).